KeyBridge/lib-jose/readme.md

 The CEK is encrypted for each recipient separately, using different algorithms.
 This gives us ability to encrypt a message to recipients with different keys, e.g. RSA, shared symmetric and EC key.

 The two used algorithms need to be specified as a header parameters. "alg" parameter specified the algorithm used to protect the CEK, while "enc" parameter specifies the algorithm used to encrypt the plaintext using CEK as key.
-Needless to say, "alg" can have a value of "dir", which marks direct usage of the key, instead of using CEK.
+Needless to say, "joseAlgorithmName" can have a value of "dir", which marks direct usage of the key, instead of using CEK.

 As example, assume we have RSA public key of the first recipient and share a symmetric key with second recipient.
 The "alg" parameter for the first recipient will have value "RSA1_5" denoting RSAES-PKCS1-V1_5 algorithm and "A128KW" denoting AES 128 Keywrap for the second recipient, along with key IDs: